The Best Alexa Uses & Alexa Skills Right Now

 How?
 “Alexa, buy more [insert item you want to reorder] on Amazon”

 Pro Tip #1: For those of you with mischievous little ones running around, you can also require a 4-digit voice code to confirm Amazon purchases and payments.
-Go to Settings > Alexa Account > Voice Purchasing and toggle Voice Code on to set your code.
+Go to Settings > Account Settings > Voice Purchasing and toggle Voice Code on to set your code.

 How?
 “Alexa, set alarm for 7am tomorrow” and “Alexa, stop” when the alarm goes off

-Pro Tip #2: If you want to get fancy, set a music alarm by saying “Alexa, wake me up to Otis Redding at 7am” (insert song or artist of your choice!).
+Pro Tip #2: If you want to get fancy, set a music Alexa alarm by saying “Alexa, wake me up to Otis Redding at 7am” (insert song or artist of your choice!).

 9. Ambient sounds